Staff Code of Conduct

-- Behaving in a manner causing risks to the health or safety of students or staff or otherwise failing to comply with the Health and Safety in Employment Act 1992 and any amended or substituted Acts and/or the University's Health and Safety Policy and related guidelines.
+- Behaving in a manner causing risks to the health or safety of students or staff or otherwise failing to comply with the Health and Safety at Work Act 2015 and any amended or substituted Acts and/or the University's Health and Safety Policy and related guidelines.

 - Being affected by alcohol or non-prescription drugs while at work.

 - Having unauthorised possession of or removing property belonging to the University, another staff member, student or visitor.

 - Wilfully submitting a false claim for payment or expenses, or any other deliberate falsification of a University record.

 - Deliberately or recklessly acting, or failing to act, in a manner resulting in serious damage to University property.

 - Repeatedly or seriously contravening the standards of conduct set out in section 4 of this code.